Fr\'echet Means and Procrustes Analysis in Wasserstein Space: Some Examples

 \subsection{Gaussian measures}

 Suppose that each $\mu^i$ follows a non-degenerate multivariate Gaussian distribution with mean $0$ and covariance matrix $S_i$.
-The optimal maps are known to be linear and admit the explicit formula (Dowson and Landau \cite{dowson1982frechet}; Olkin and Pukelsheim \cite{olkin1982distance})
+The optimal maps are known to be linear and admit the explicit formula (Dowson \& Landau \cite{dowson1982frechet}; Olkin \& Pukelsheim \cite{olkin1982distance})

 If the initial point $\gamma_0$ is another Gaussian measure with covariance matrix $\Gamma_0$, then by the linearity of the maps one sees that $\gamma_k\sim\mathcal N(0,\Gamma_k)$ for some positive definite $\Gamma_k$.
-Thus, one can calculate the optimal maps at each iteration; in the supplementary section \ref{zempan16supp} we prove that $\gamma_k$ must converge to the unique Fr\'echet mean, which is also a Gaussian measure.
+Thus, one can calculate the optimal maps at each iteration; in the supplement (Section~\ref{zempan16supp}) we prove that $\gamma_k$ must converge to the unique Fr\'echet mean, which is also a Gaussian measure.
 This example is also studied independently in \'Alvarez-Esteban et al. \cite[Section 4]{alvarez2016fixed}, where an alternative proof can be found.
 Our proof is shorter and arguably simpler, but the proof in \cite{alvarez2016fixed} shows the additional property that the traces of the matrix iterates are monotonically increasing.